 Let's get started on your search for the perfect headset!

 Noise Reduction Headsets

 There are two buyer's guides: one for headsets that feature some kind of ANR, or active noise reduction.
 These headsets generally have a small battery pack and a controller that sends out phase-cancelling sound waves into your headset - the opposite of low droning engine frequencies, for example, making the ride much quieter for you.

 The other buyer's guide just covers headsets with passive noise reduction.
 These headsets rely on earcups made of insulating foam or gel, and the clamping force of the headset to tightly seal your ears and block out noise.
 They cost much less than ANR models, making them great for pilots who don't fly much or who want an extra pair.

-The Bose A20 Aviation Headset is the newest generation of a line of headsets first released in 1999.
+The Bose A20 Aviation Headset is from a line of headsets first released in 1999.
 The A20 is a favorite of many corporate and airline pilots because its light weight (just 12 ounces) and low clamping force make it very comfortable, even after a full day of flying.
 Bose's long history in high-end audio means that you can expect particularly crisp sound and a broad dynamic range in the A20.

 The long-time maker of passive headsets with a reputation for high quality and great customer service has lagged in recent years when it comes to ANR features.
 Even still, its distinctive pale green headsets are a staple at many flight schools because they're rugged and dependable.